riceissa/breathing/doc.md

 the other important thing about capnometers: taking Control Pauses is frankly scary to me, and _some_ people also seem to get unpleasant side effects when they do it (even when they're doing it correctly). so a capnometer is a way to measure progress in a completely safe way.

+TODO: what the heck do you do when your baseline CO~2~ is normal according to the capnometer, but you still have that slight air hunger at all times (like, it's subtle enough that i wouldn't have even logged it in my symptom tracker before), and it's been over a week since you've been in this state (so bicarbonate levels should have adjusted by now)? that's the place i am in now (2024-01-29), and i'm not quite sure where to go from here. maybe trying to have this same breathing as i'm doing light exercise? or practice maintaining good breathing while i'm talking (my CO~2~ goes down and i feel more out of breath when i talk, although it's gotten better as my baseline CO~2~ has gone up)? or do i need to go into more advanced buteyko exercises like reduced breathing and breath holds? there was that thing in @breathingdisordersbookchapter1 [p.
+6] Box 1.1 which says "General levels of deconditioning (the opposite of aerobic fitness) lead to altered forms of energy production (anaerobic glycolysis) that encourages acidosis -- hence a greater tendency to hyperventilation" so it's possible i am also just deconditioned, and if i can just exercise more each day, everything will sort itself out. (as i write this i've only been going on walks of like 10--35\ minutes in length and some stretches throughout the day. i used to run more but that routine keeps getting disrupted.)

 ## The unreasonable effectiveness of capnometers

 One might naively expect that capnometers would be useless, since they don't actually _do_ anything to your breathing.
 All of the breathing changes you make are ones you make yourself, and the capnometer just tells you what your CO~2~ levels are without affecting them.
 One might thus conclude that capnometers are useless.
 I don't have a great reply to this -- in fact, some people seem to get better just by doing Buteyko breathing "blind" (i.e., without seeing their breathing curve using a capnometer).
 So clearly it _is_ possible to do the same things without a capnometer.
 (Even Peter Litchfield admits this to some extent.[^capnocourse]) But in my case, it was only after I got a capnometer that I saw rapid progress.
 Here I will try to build a model of _why_ having a capnometer is so useful.